-- Mixing the jelly with sugar helps avoid the jelly powder from becoming clumpy as it is added to the liquid.
+- Mixing the jelly with sugar helps avoid the jelly powder from becoming clumpy as it is added to hot water.
 I have done it once, and it took me a very long time to get the jelly clumps to dissolve.

 - Even then, there were still some tiny clumps left.
 So, this is an important step to remember when making this jelly.

-Can konnyaku jelly be substituted with agar-agar jelly powder?
+Can konnyaku jelly be substituted with agar-agar powder?

 - Yes, you can.
-Replace it in the exact same quantity and use the amount of liquid as indicated on the back of the jelly powder packet.
-If there is no amount given, use the amount in this recipe.
+Replace it in the exact same quantity and use the amount of liquid as indicated on the back of the agar agar powder packet.
+If there is no amount given for the liquid, use the amount in this recipe.